 The problem with chicken nuggets isn't the part of the animal that they're made from, which can include all sorts of internal organs, but the preservatives and other additives used by manufacturers.

-We’re all familiar with those little deep-fried nuggets that can be found at almost any fast food joint or even in your own freezer.
-We see them everywhere – their crispy, golden goodness tempting us through all sorts of delicious looking ads.
+We’re all familiar with those little deep-fried nuggets that you can find at almost any fast food joint or even in your own freezer.
+We see them everywhere – their crispy, golden goodness tempting us through all sorts of delicious-looking ads.
 But what are chicken nuggets actually made of?
 We’ll explain in this article and then you can decide whether or not you want to keep eating them.

 How do they make chicken nuggets?

 Those tasty chicken nuggets that seem like a healthier alternative to a hamburger are actually made from a pink paste that resembles strawberry frozen yogurt or bubblegum.
-It’s a pink paste made by grinding and mechanically separating whole chickens.
+It’s made by grinding and mechanically separating whole chickens.
 Michael Kindt recently revealed this on his blog, Early Onset of Night.

 The renowned chef, James Oliver, is responsible for raising awareness about the process behind chicken nuggets on his TV show, Food Revolution, broadcast by the ABC network.
 He says he wanted to raise awareness so parents would stop giving this unhealthy food to their children.
 However, he was unsuccessful in this regard.